 The Benefits of Green Building

-Kirk Lyman-Barner is the Director of U.S. Field Operations for The Fuller Center for Housing.
+Kirk Lyman-Barner is the former Director of U.S. Field Operations for The Fuller Center for Housing.

 Q: What does Earth Day mean to an affordable housing provider like The Fuller Center?

 A: Earth day is a time of reflection and awareness.
 It’s a time to think about how we’re doing, what we’re doing, and why we’re doing it as related to housing.